cnutt86/cnutt86.github.io/_posts/2025-10-13-chi-square-test.md

 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

-In this project we apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!
+In this project I apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!

+**Note:** This is a simulated scenario.
+I completed this project as part of a data science course.
+Its primary purpose is to demonstrate that I can run a Chi-square test in Python to resolve an issue that I would very likely encounter in a business setting.

 # Table of contents